 OpenAI Reasoning Model Disproves 80 Year Old Erdős Math Conjecture

-OpenAI announced that an internal reasoning model (AI trained to perform explicit step-by-step reasoning before answering) has disproved a central conjecture in discrete geometry posed by Paul Erdős in 1946.
-The model solved the planar unit distance problem by discovering a new family of constructions that outperform the square grid optimal solution.
+OpenAI researchers Alex Wei, Hongxun Wu, and @wjmzbmr1 shared how an internal reasoning model (AI trained to perform explicit step-by-step reasoning before answering) disproved a central conjecture in discrete geometry posed by Paul Erdős in 1946.
+The model solved the planar unit distance problem by discovering new constructions.

 Problem